Kimserey/Arche/post.md

 ### Common - Domain

-First we need to define what a Page is, how it should be displayed and from where it can be accessed.
+The domain contains all the domain types.
+One of this type is the `Page` record type which contains the information about how a page should be displayed and from where it can be accessed.

 ```
 type Page = {